ChiefMLY/spotify_eda/README.md

 #### From the analysis carried out i was able to gain this insights

-1. The ten least popular songs on the platform are: <li> i.
-You and the night and the music by Libby Holman & Her Orchestra ii.
-Roses of Picardy by Paul Specht iii.
-I'm the last of the red hot mamas by Sophie Tucker iv. vv
+1. The ten least popular songs on the platform are:
+- You and the night and the music by Libby Holman & Her Orchestra
+- Roses of Picardy by Paul Specht
+- I'm the last of the red hot mamas by Sophie Tucker
+- vv